swk3st/KYSA-Meetup-Finder/README.md

 # KYSA Meet-up Finder

-Project-1-23 creates the KYSA website which helps users login with their google account to find friends and local events occuring in their area.
-It look at the offical website click on https://meet-up-finder.herokuapp.com/
+The Keeping YourSelf Aware (KYSA) website which helps users login with their google account to find friends and local events occuring in their area.
+To look at the offical website click on https://meet-up-finder.herokuapp.com/

 ## Heroku